 Introduction

 As technology has changed the way we live, a multitude of devices connected in the network is providing us ways to communicate between the machine and the people, in our data-driven society [1].
-However, the pervasiveness of the internet of things (IoT) device contributes to privacy and security vulnerabilities.
-Other vulnerabilities of IoT include (but are not limited to): lack of standardization, device management, insecure network services, and ecosystem interfaces, insecure data transfer, and storage, lack of physical hardening, etc. Therefore, such weaknesses of the internet of things are of great concern, [2], particularly with proliferated use of the IoT as well as the Internet.
+However, the pervasiveness of the internet of things (IoT) devices contribute to privacy and security vulnerabilities.
+Other vulnerabilities of IoT include (but are not limited to): lack of standardisation, device management, insecure network services and ecosystem interfaces, insecure data transfer and storage, lack of physical hardening, etc. Therefore, such weaknesses of the internet of things are of great concern [2], particularly with proliferated use of the IoT as well as the Internet.

 On the contrary, Blockchain is an open and transparent database.
-All data is shared by all nodes and is supervised by all users.
-Based on the characteristics of this technology centralization, the application scenarios of blockchain should also be further expanded and can be applied on the Internet of Things [3].
+All the data is shared by all the nodes and is supervised by all the users.
+Based on the characteristics of this technology decentralisation, the application scenarios of blockchain should also be further expanded and can be applied on the Internet of Things [3].
 This innovative technology takes trust as its core and promotes the maintenance of security and privacy.
-This technology which offers the method to address the challenge of IoT technology has consequently formed the lightweight blockchain of things [3].
-Many researchers are working on this new technology.
+This technology which offers the method to address the challenge of IoT technology and has consequently formed the notion of blockchain of things (BCoT) [3].

-It is essentially a distributed database technology, which does not rely on a central or third-party organization to ensure the authenticity of the data.
-The objects stored in the database can not only be "value" such as Bitcoin but can also store other things that need to be registered.
-It is applied to the area of Certification, traceability, transaction, or sharing.
-More specifically, important industries such as ownership, production process, control signals, copyright, and even health records urgently need this technology [4].
+Blockchain/DLT is essentially a distributed database technology, which does not rely on a central or third-party organisation to ensure the authenticity of the data.
+The objects stored in the database can be of any type of data, not only limited to "value" such as cryptocurrency..
+The application of blockchain has now reached many non-monetary domains such as certification, traceability, transaction, sharing, etc. More specifically, important industries such as ownership, production process, control signals, copyright and even health records, etc. can significantly be benefited from this technology [4].

-In addition, once the conditions for the realization of the smart contract are reached, the blockchain system will automatically execute the contract [5], which is a very important feature.
+The implementation of smart contracts on the blockchain is another noteworthy benefit it offers.
+Once the conditions for the realisation of the smart contract are reached, the blockchain system automatically executes the contract [5], which is a very important feature.

+Fig. 1.
+Non-monetary domains of Block chain

-Moreover, M2M (Machine to Machine), which is the essential part of the lightweight blockchain of things.
-It can effectively control and communicate between devices through the mobile network.
-M2M, a technology that transmits data from one terminal to another, that is, the exchange and transmission of information between machines, and the concept of information sharing can be achieved through the transmission and link of network and machine equipment communication.
-The widely used M2M technology can greatly expand the technological boundary of lightweight blockchain of things.
+Moreover, M2M (Machine-to-Machine) communication is the essential part of the IoT ecosystem and thus also of blockchain of things (BCoT).
+It can effectively control and communicate between devices through any wired or wireless networks.
+M2M communication is a technology that transmits data from one terminal to another, that is, the exchange and transmission of information between machines.
+Thus, the concept of information sharing can be achieved through the transmission and link of network and machine equipment communication.
+The widely used M2M technology can greatly expand the technological boundary of blockchain of things.

-But most studies in the field of lightweight blockchain of things for enhanced security have only focused on IoT security solutions but few of them are concerned about the commonalities and differences among different solutions [6].
-These studies would be more useful if we can give a comparison between these different methods and give out an outlook for the future.
-That is exactly what we are going to do in this paper.
-By implementing a series of observations, we can see the current research results and the trend and future research directions of lightweight blockchain of things.
-But this is not the end, we still need to conduct further study to ascertain the effectiveness of lightweight blockchain of things.
-In this article, Our survey is focusing on blockchain security techniques that are designed for IoT.
+But most of the studies in the field of blockchain of things for enhanced security have only focused on IoT security solutions.
+However, few of them are concerned about the commonalities and differences among different solutions [6].
+These studies would be more useful if we can provide with a comparison between these different methods and give out an outlook for the future.
+In fact, this is the main aim of this review article.
+By conducting the comprehensive literature review in this domain, we can witness the current research results and trends as well as future research directions of blockchain of things.
+In this article, our survey focused on the security aspects of the BCoT.
+We conclude that further study needs to be conducted to ascertain the effectiveness of lightweight BCoT.

 Overview